 To ballpark it, the Trump administration claimed these discounted rates that China is enjoying are costing the United States upwards of $300 million per year.
 The numbers are out of whack, and that’s a fact.
 However, Trump’s solution was not for the United States to reach a new agreement within the Universal Postal Union.
 It was to withdraw from the UPU altogether.

 Update: the United States opted to stay in the Universal Postal Union during President Trump’s time in office, although some changes were enacted.
 Learn more about the UPU changes here.

 How Trump Threatening to Pull Out of the UPU Might Affect You

 Simply put, the United States is an enormous part of the international postal system.
-If the US pulls out of the UPU, the global postal system may very well go…well, postal.
-Being outside of the UPU would create huge transaction costs for the United States and any country that does business with us. (which is a TON of countries, in case you wondering).
+If the US pulls out of the UPU, the global postal system would very well go…well, postal.
+Being outside of the UPU would create huge transaction costs for the United States and any country that does business with us (which is a TON of countries, in case you wondering).
 We’re talking billions of dollars in transaction costs, with a capital “B.”

 If the United States ever withdrew from the UPU, there would be a very good chance that our international shipping rates would skyrocket.
 Therefore, if you’re running an eCommerce business that ships internationally, that means more money could be coming out of your pocket.
 A lot more money.